 However, some Airbnb managers vary their fees based on a number of different factors including:

-- Occupancy rate: Vacation rental homes that suffer from low Airbnb occupancy rates are sometimes required to pay higher management fees.
+- Occupancy rate: Vacation rental homes that suffer from low Airbnb occupancy rates are sometimes required to pay higher management fees

-- Rental duration: Many property managers charge discounted Airbnb management fees for weekly and monthly rentals (different from long-term rentals).
+- Rental duration: Many property managers charge discounted Airbnb management fees for weekly and monthly rentals

-- Contract duration: Signing a long-term contract can reduce property management fees.
+- Contract duration: Signing a long-term contract can reduce property management fees

 How Airbnb Management Fees Are Calculated